ryellingson/lingoquizzer/db/data/spanish/descriptions/number_guess.md

 Make sure to **WRITE OUT** the number in the language.

-one, thirty, sixty-seven = ✅ 😄
+uno, treinta, sesenta y siete = ✅ 😄
 1, 30, 67 = ❌ 😣

-Remember in **English** to use a hyphen when writing two-word numbers from twenty-one to ninety-nine (inclusive) as words.
+Remember in **Spanish** some numbers have accent marks!

-For example: thirty-two (32)
+For example: veintidós (22)

 Hit **Play** to get started!